olcf/olcf-user-docs/systems/rhea_user_guide.rst

 File systems
 ------------

-The OLCF's center-wide Lustre\ |R| ` file system, named `Spider
-<../file-systems/#spider-the-centerwide-lustre-file-system>`_, is available on
-Rhea for computational work.
-With over 26,000 clients and 32 pb of disk space, it is one of the largest-scale Lustre\ |R| file systems in the world.
-An NFS-based file system provides `User Home storage areas
+The OLCF's center-wide :ref:`alpine-ibm-spectrum-scale-filesystem` name Alpine is available on Rhea for computational work.
+An NFS-based file system provides :ref:`user-home-directories-nfs` and :ref:`project-home-directories-nfs`.
-<../file-systems/#user-home-directories-nfs>`__ and `Project Home storage areas
-<../file-systems/#project-home-directories-nfs>`__.
-Additionally, the OLCF's
+Additionally, the OLCF's :ref:`hpss` provides archival spaces.
-`High Performance Storage System
-<../file-systems/#hpss-high-performance-storage-system>`__ (HPSS) provides
-archival spaces.

 Shell and programming environments
 ==================================